What is the National Affordable Housing Professional® (NAHP®)?

 - NAHMA Certified Professional of Occupancy (CPO) or Specialist in Housing Credit Management (SHCM)*

 - NAHMA Fair Housing Compliance

 - A nationally recognized property management designation that is made up of a minimum of 40 hours of training such as CPM, CAM, RAM or ARM or completion of 40 hours of alternative apartment management training provided by local AHMAs.

 *For Candidates who specialize in low income housing tax credit properties, you may acquire the NAHMA Specialist in Housing Credit Management (SHCM) certification in lieu of the CPO.

-All Candidates must accumulate a minimum of two years of experience in affordable housing functioning as a Site Manager, Assistant Manger, Occupancy Specialist, Leasing Consultant, or equivalent position(s).
+All Candidates must accumulate a minimum of two years of experience in affordable housing functioning as a Site Manager, Assistant Manager, Occupancy Specialist, Leasing Consultant, or equivalent position(s).
 All work and industry experience must be documented in the NAHP Application for Certification.
 (Résumés will not be accepted in lieu of this documentation.)

 The year following certification, each NAHP will be invoiced an annual $125 renewal fee and will be responsible for submitting documentation of 10 (ten) hours of continuing education annually.
 (CEU forms are posted below.)